karminer60/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 English:

+I have optamized for the number of dropped and broken eggs, which is one broken egg

 1. I would have to create a while loop that runs while the egg doesn't break and then when an egg breaks I will have found f floor value
 2. I would make it start at the ground floor and have it move along until an egg breaks